michaelemery/staticanalysis/README.md

 ### results

-For a brief summary of analysis and results see the [results help](https://github.com/michaelemery/staticanalysis/tree/master/results) page.
+For a brief summary of analysis and results, see [results help](https://github.com/michaelemery/staticanalysis/tree/master/results).